-The indexes and benchmarks created from these databases cover both asset and fund-level performance.
-Asset level reporting encompasses all real estate investment interests that are portfolio structured and professionally managed.
-It therefore includes properties held in insurance and pension funds, sovereign wealth funds, listed property companies including REITs, unlisted pooled funds, charitable trusts, traditional landed estates, and by large private property owners.
-Fund-level indexes are more narrowly restricted to unlisted pooled structures, since the returns to listed vehicles are covered by equity indexes, and those to segregated private mandates are not normally made public.
+IPD indexes and benchmarks cover both asset and fund-level returns.
+The principles behind their computation are explained in Section 1 below.
+Asset level reporting encompasses all real estate investment interests which are portfolio structured and professionally managed.
+It therefore includes properties held in insurance and pension funds, sovereign wealth funds, listed property companies including REITs, unlisted pooled funds, charitable trusts, traditional landed estates and large private property owners.
+Fund-level returns are much more narrowly restricted to a range of unlisted pooled structures, since the returns to listed vehicles are covered by equity indexes, and those to segregated private mandates are not normally put into the public domain.